wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = Why it's not so easy to setup?
 Why do I need all those apps?
 There are other plugins (Jetpack Publicize, Linksalpha Network Publisher, etc ) that could do it much easier. =

 There is a major difference between SNAP and other auto-posting plugins.
 Plugin MUST use an "App" to make posts. if plugin doesn't ask you to create your own app, it will use an app set by plugin author.
 Yes, it's easier to setup but it means that with every post you make you will promote that plugin author to all your friends and followers.
 All those posts will be marked as "Shared via Wordpress.com" or "posted by Linksalpha".
 SNAP gives you an ability to setup your own apps and promote only yourself.
 We have a very detailed and illustrated setup instructions and our support can help you with that.
-We beleive that it's well worth to spend your time by setting it up, instead of doing free advertisement for somebody else.
+We believe that it's well worth to spend your time by setting it up, instead of doing free advertisement for somebody else.

 Please see more <a href="http://www.nextscripts.com/faq/">Frequently asked questions</a>